outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 - Upgrade power is centralized to the owner; secure the owner key or use a timelock/multisig.
 - Batch operations should consider reentrancy only if future hooks are added; current implementation is internal storage only.

-# Related Changes

-- None required for token/price oracles; the CR registry is currency-agnostic by design.
-- Future enhancements can add pagination helpers for owner-based queries to improve dApp UX and reduce response sizes.

-# Open Questions

-- Should the registry enforce a canonical encoding for metadata values (e.g., keccak256 of UTF-8) to reduce ambiguity across submitters?
-- Do we need pagination and filtering primitives on-chain for large owner datasets?
-- Should we add optional signature-based submission by owners to complement CRA writes?